tsosi-org/tsosi-org.github.io/content/post/2025-04-29--scoss-webinar/index.md

 Discussions <br />

 The presentations describe the project's idea and its potential impact on the research community.
 The slides are shared on Zenodo: [https://doi.org/10.5281/zenodo.15304265](https://doi.org/10.5281/zenodo.15304265).
-Below are a few key points that were shared by the speakers and participants:
+Below there are a few key points that were shared by the speakers and participants:

 - TSOSI allows us to visualize the pledging landscape and acknowledge the funders.